 Continuing Education: 15 NBCC-approved CE Clock hours Awarded.
 15 approved CE Clock Hours Awarded to Psychologists.

 Note: Attendees are required to attend both days to receive CE credit for this event.
+Partial credit will not be awarded.
 Space is limited.
 Please register early to reserve your spot.
 Attendees will be admitted to this seminar on a first come, first serve basis.

 Registration: Please click here to register for this event.